silverstripe/silverstripe-userforms/docs/en/userguide/01_creating-and-editing-forms.md

 ## Adding field groups

-Creating field groups is as simple as clicking the 'Add Field Group' button.
+Creating field groups is as simple as clicking the 'Add new Field Group' button.
 This creates two 'markers' which act as the beginning and end for the field group.
 Any fields place between these two markers will be automatically included within the field group.

 ![Adding fieldgroups](_images/fieldgroups.png)